jaromilfrossard/permuco4brain/README.md

 <!-- badges: end -->

 `permuco4brain` provides functions to compute permutation test in brain imagery data.
-It is specially designed for EEG/ERP data. `permuco4brain` is an add-on to `permuco` to computing clustermass tests on spatio-temporal data (eg: full-scalp EEG data).
+It is specially designed for M-EEG/ERP data.
+`permuco4brain` is an add-on to `permuco` to computing clustermass tests on spatio-temporal data (eg: full-scalp EEG data).

 ## Installation

-`permuco4brain` currently works with permuco 1.1.1 (github).
-Download it
+`permuco4brain` currently works with `permuco` 1.1.1 (github).
+Download it using:
-using:

 ``` r
 devtools::install_github("jaromilfrossard/permuco", build_vignettes = TRUE)